 Founder & Managing Partner

 Christos is the Founder & Managing Partner of Iliad Partners.
-He is a venture capital investor, tech entrepreneur and digital executive with 23+ years of experience in technology, internet, digital media and e-commerce in the US, Europe and MENA, with a path from corporate to entrepreneur to angel investor turned VC investor.
+He is a VC investor and former tech entrepreneur, angel investor, digital executive, and management consultant with 23+ years of experience in the US, Europe and MENA.

-Christos holds an MBA from MIT Sloan School of Management, where he was President of the MIT Venture Capital Club President, a Teaching Assistant in Organizational Behavior and was selected as a Kauffman Fellow, and a B.S. in International Relations from Georgetown University’s School of Foreign Service.
+Christos holds an MBA from the MIT Sloan School of Management and a B.S. in International Relations from Georgetown University’s School of Foreign Service.

 Christos is a native speaker of Greek and English and conversational in French.